GUIDANCE FOR VISITORS

 In this circumstance we, or any service we use to handle bookings, will either hold the deposit in credit against a future booking or refund the deposit.

-A non-refundable deposit of £5 per head is required before a booking can be considered firm.
-In the event of the number attending being less than the number originally booked, the fees payable for those that do arrive are the total fee agreed per head less the deposit per head paid.
+A non-refundable deposit of £50 is required before a booking can be considered firm.
+In the event of the number attending on the day being less than the number originally booked, the fees payable for those that do arrive are the total fee agreed per head less the deposit paid.

 Deposits relating to no shows will not be refunded, however consideration will be given to last minute cancellations due to unavoidable circumstances.

-All players should be members of a recognized golf club and possess a golf handicap.
+All players should be competent golfers and preferably members of a recognized golf club and possess a golf handicap.
 Handicap Certificates should be available for inspection.

 We request that all visitors are conversant with the etiquette of golf and avoid slow play.
 Most of our visiting parties play in four ball format (we do not allow four ball medal).
 We recommend that the organizers choose a format that encourages continuous play, as pace of play will be monitored.